 I had so much fun making this project and I’m thrilled with the way it turned out!
 Keep reading for the tutorial…

 The price of the toy box was $4.
-The hinges were around $3 and the lid support was around $2.30.
+The hinges and the lid support were super inexpensive.
 I had just enough 1/2″ MDF left over from a previous project and I picked my color scheme for this project based on what was on my paint shelf.
 All total the price came in just under $10.

 The dimensions of my box are 22 3/4″wide by 15″deep by 12″ tall.
 I painted the hinges and lid support with Rustoleum Oil Rubbed Bronze spray paint.